 How do I find stuff on this site?

 If you are new to our site, we suggest visiting our Site Map which contains links and descriptions of our major sections.
 If you’re looking for a specific topic, you might want to start with our Search Engine.

 Many of our articles can be reached from multiple locations.
-You can view articles by Bible Book, Theological Doctrine, by other Authors or by dozens of other categories.
+You can view articles by Bible Book, by Theological Doctrine, by other Authors, or by many other categories.

-Links to our sections can be found at the bottom of most major section pages (including this page).
-We're currently re-programming such that all pages will have drop-down links below the top header to the major sections of our site.
-In addition, all sections can be reached via links on the home page.
+Links to our major sections can now be found at the new drop-down menu below the top header of most pages.
+As of January 2018, we've finally completed the conversion of all our pages to this new format.
+In addition, all sections can be reached via links at the bottom of the home page.

 [TOC] [FAQ] [Top of Page]

 When are you going to “modernize” the look of your site?

 Actually, we get this question in many forms, along with well-meaning advice such as “fancy up” and “add some bells and whistles”, usually from some of our closest friends.
 We certainly appreciate the input (even the occasional good-natured ribbing from our friends) and have no objections to “modernizing” the look of our site.
 For several years, I dropped out of engineering design and ran a computer graphics firm, so I love working with graphics.
 I also enjoy programming, but unfortunately, most of the fanciest bells and whistles requires flash plug-ins, various scripts etc. The more features that are added to a page, the more computing power is required for loading.